 Microsoft Corporation’s Q2 2026 financial report exceeded analysts’ expectations across key financial metrics: revenue reached 81.3 billion USD, surpassing forecasts (around 80.2–80.3 billion USD), and earnings per share of 4.14 USD also exceeded consensus estimates (around 3.92–3.93 USD).
 The 17% year-on-year revenue growth was primarily driven by strong contributions from cloud services and AI integration, with the Intelligent Cloud segment growing by 29%, and Azure and related cloud services revenue increasing by 39% – the key driver behind the company’s accelerating growth.

-During this quarter, the company saw a significant rise in expenses, especially capital expenditures (CapEx), which reached a record level of 37.5 billion USD (+66% year-on-year), driven by infrastructure investments in AI and data centre expansion.
+During this quarter, the company saw a significant rise in expenses, particularly capital expenditures (CapEx), which reached a record level of 37.5 billion USD (+66% year-on-year), driven by infrastructure investments in AI and data centre expansion.
 Operating and R&D expenses also increased, though operating costs rose more moderately, which helped improve margins in high-margin areas.

 Microsoft management expects total revenue for Q3 2026 to be in the range of 80.65–81.75 billion USD (+15–17% year-on-year).
 Revenue from the Productivity and Business Processes segment is expected to be in the range of 34.25–34.55 billion USD (+14–15% year-on-year), from Intelligent Cloud 34.10–34.40 billion USD (+27–28% year-on-year), and from More Personal Computing 12.3–12.8 billion USD (–9–5% year-on-year).